EcmaTC53/spec/markup/main.md

 - HTTP Server [constructor option](#http-server-class-pattern) `io` renamed to `socket` (matches HTTP Client and consistent with other IO constructor options objects)
 - add `remoteAddress` to [BLE Server GATT Connection](#bluetoothle-gattserverconnection)
 - setting `format` to unsupported value throws, type of exception is not specified
+- Be explicit when constructor options object is extended with an `io` property

 ## Introduction